zkteco-home/redis-windows/README.md

 	maxmemory-policy allkeys-lru

-- if you want to modify parameters,it is recommanded you edit the local.conf file
+- if you want to modify parameters,it is recommanded you edit the redis.conf file

 ## Running Redis as a Service